 Additionally, lenders will typically require a copy of the occupancy certificate or permit .
 This attests that an inspector has reviewed the property and found it to be safe, habitable, and ready for use.

 Make sure you consider your upfront costs of buying versus building.
-In general, turn key construction is safer than other types of new construction.
+In general, Turnkey Construction Project is safer than other types of new construction.
 The entire project is being contracted up front from the get go, meaning little not no fluctuations in the overall budget.

 Also consider potential ongoing maintenance costs that come with owning a home.
 Newer homes should require less maintenance than a home that has already been built.